fairviewrobotics/2022-robot-code/README.md

             "props": [
                 This is an array of properties that will be set when the VisionInstance first runs.
                 {
                     "key": What property you want to set.
-You can find the available ones to tune [here](https://docs.opencv.org/4.6.0/d4/d15/group__videoio__flags__base.html#gaeb8dd9c89c10a5c63c139bf7c4f5704d).
+You can find the available ones to tune here: https://docs.opencv.org/4.6.0/d4/d15/group__videoio__flags__base.html#gaeb8dd9c89c10a5c63c139bf7c4f5704d.
                     "value": What value you want to set the property to.
                 }
             ]